tzuhsuan0410/machine-learning-model-comparison/README.md

 Two datasets were used:
 - A classification dataset: Predicting stroke occurrence (Yes/No).
 - A regression dataset: Predicting supermarket organic products spending amount.

-(Dataset used for the project is from a public source (name not recalled) and is in Chinese.)
+(Dataset used for the project is from a public source and is in Chinese.)

 Detailed variable descriptions are provided in `codebook.md`.
 The datasets are not included in this repository due to course policy.